 Is a 403(b) plan better than a 401(k)?

-You generally can’t choose which plan you get since your employer determines the retirement savings plans that are available to employees.
-No matter which one you have, check out the investment options available and be sure to consider the expense ratios.
-A fund that is more actively managed can really take a toll on your retirement savings because the fees add up so much over time.
+You typically can’t choose which plan you get since your employer determines the retirement savings plans that are available to employees.
+No matter which one you have, have a look at the investment options available and be sure to consider the expense ratios.
+A fund that is more actively managed can really take a toll on your retirement plan because the fees add up so much over time.

-If you have a 403(b) and are nearing (or have already reached) 15 years of service, check with your employer to see if you can increase your maximum allowable contribution.
-You could definitely put some new life into your retirement savings, especially if you still have several years of service left before you plan to retire.
+When you reach, or if you’ve already reached 15 years of employment with an employer, check with the employer to see if your maximum contribution can be increased.
+You could definitely put some new life into your retirement accounts, especially if you still have several years left before you plan to retire.

 Can you roll a 403(b) into a 401(k)?

 There are a couple of different instances when you can roll over your 403(b) into a 401(k) plan.
 The most common is if you switch jobs and your new employer offers a 401(k).
-The IRS allows for you to roll your 403(b) funds into that account without any type of penalty or taxation.
-The opposite scenario also holds true, where you can move your existing 401(k) funds into a 403(b) if that’s the plan your new employer offers.
+The IRS allows you to roll your 403(b) funds into that account without any type of penalty or taxation.
+The opposite scenario also holds true.
+You can move your existing 401(k) funds into a 403(b) if that’s the plan your new employer offers.